 Well, all right, to be honest, I'm just addicted to the series, period.
-In whatever form. <g> But I wanted to share some thoughts on the unabridged audio versions of the OUTLANDER and Lord John books, which I've now been listening to almost daily since April 2007.
-(Yes, that's five and a half years!)
-The photo above shows my collection of unabridged OUTLANDER and Lord John audiobooks on CD, from OUTLANDER through THE SCOTTISH PRISONER.
+In whatever form. <g> But I wanted to share some thoughts on the audio versions of the OUTLANDER and Lord John books, which I've been listening to almost daily since about April 2007.
+(I'm currently about halfway through OUTLANDER....again.)

-1) They force you to sloooow doooown <g> and take in all the details.
+1) They force you to slow down, and take in all the details.

 I have always been a fast reader, and a "skimmer".
-I missed huge chunks of Good Stuff on my first reading of the OUTLANDER series in 2006, particularly in DRAGONFLY, because I was reading much too fast.
+I missed huge chunks of Good Stuff the first time I read the series, particularly in DRAGONFLY IN AMBER, because I was reading much too fast.
 (Example: "Wait, you mean to tell me Claire lost the baby?
 When did that happen?
-Did I miss something?" [frantically flipping back through the book]) It took me a while to realize that Diana Gabaldon's books just can't be read that way, because you miss too much.
+Did I miss something?" [frantically flipping back through the book])

-This is where the audiobooks help tremendously.
-Because the narrators read Every Single Word, you learn to slow down and listen for the smaller details, the subtleties, the lyrical descriptions that skim-readers like myself often breeze right past.
-Slowing down has enabled me to see things in Diana's writing that I never would have picked up on otherwise, no matter how many times I re-read the books, because I just read too fast.
+Because the audiobook narrators read Every Single Word, you learn to slow down and listen for the smaller details, the subtleties, the lyrical descriptions that skim-readers like myself often breeze right past.
+Slowing down has enabled me to see things in Diana Gabaldon's writing that I never would have picked up on otherwise, no matter how many times I re-read the books, because I just read too fast.

 2) The narrators are terrific.